The Taliban is targeting areas around key provincial capitals, looking for weak spots as foreign troops withdraw

 “There is no new decision from the leadership to increase violence or take provincial capitals,” said Suhail Shaheen, a spokesman for the movement’s political office.
 Shaheen said the reports of Taliban attacks are untrue and “politically motivated.”

-Shaeen said the Taliban has “no plan to reach power through military takeover because it will not solve the Afghan issue.”
+Shaheen said the Taliban has “no plan to reach power through military takeover because it will not solve the Afghan issue.”
 He said such attempts in the past have “only prolonged the war.”

 “Our focus is on peaceful and negotiated settlement of the Afghan issue.
 We hope to reach a solution as soon as possible through the negotiations process that is underway now,” he said.